Golf tournaments are a key revenue driver at golf courses for many reasons.

 Once you have their data stored within your golf management software’s CRM, you can track return visits with a detailed customer history.

 You’ll know your event was a big success if you see new customers, repeat visits, and lesson bookings.

-League play in North America has not evolved in a long time.
-They are consistent and can guarantee occupancy, but offer less room for growth.
+League play in North America has not really changed over time; they are consistent and guarantee occupancy, but offer less room for growth.

 Having the same groups play week after week doesn’t necessarily attract new players or help your bottom line.

 To make matters worse, league play in North America is becoming less popular.
 It makes sense, leagues just aren’t that profitable.
 Regular play is more flexible than leagues, and playing the same course every week is boring.

 Societies are a popular concept in Europe, they work like leagues because the same group plays together each week, except they play at different courses.